-Specific guidance for DSLs and SLT regarding remote learning is available at DfE: Safeguarding and remote education during coronavirus (COVID-19) and The Education People: Remote Learning Guidance for SLT.
+Specific guidance for DSLs and SLT regarding remote learning is available at DfE: Providing remote education: non-statutory guidance for schools and The Education People: Remote Learning Guidance for SLT

-- We will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with children and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and agreed systems e.g. staff email addresses, Tapesty, Seesaw and Weduc - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and children will engage with remote teaching and learning in line with existing behaviour principles as set out in our behaviour policy/code of conduct and acceptable use policies. - Staff and children will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our remote learning policy. - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
+- We will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with children and parents / carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and agreed systems such as Tapestry - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and children will engage with remote teaching and learning in line with existing behaviour principles as set out in our behaviour policy / code of conduct and acceptable use policies. - Staff and children will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our remote learning policy. - If schools/colleges do not have a remote learning policy, key messages and expectations should be included within this policy. - Parents / carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
 We will continue to be clear who from the school their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.